ashishchaudhary54/Zomato-Data-analysis/README.md

 Seaborn– It offers a high-level interface for creating visually appealing and informative statistical graphics.

-You can use Google Colab Notebook or Jupyter Notebook to simplify your task.

-To address our analysis, we need to respond to the subsequent inquiries:
+To address analysis, we need to respond to the subsequent inquiries:

 Do a greater number of restaurants provide online delivery as opposed to offline services?
 Which types of restaurants are the most favored by the general public?